pekkaalenius/MyCruise/README.md

 In the core of MyCruise is the cruise plan that is an xml-file.
 Aranda compatible version has extension mkx.
 Newer version of MyCruise uses more advanced cruise plan with an extension mcx.

-The myCruisefile.py contains mycruisefile-class that can read MCX- and MKX-files.
+myCruisefile.py contains mycruisefile-class that can read MCX- and MKX-files.
 usage: acruise = mycruisefile(filename)

 At the moment the most useful methods of the class are related to plotting maps.